EventSaucePHP/EventSauce/docs/docs/core-concepts.md

 Time is a very important concept in EventSauce.
 In the core of the library a `Clock` is defined.
 The `SystemClock` provides a production-ready implementation, while the `TestClock` is used during testing.
-The `TestClock` allows you to fixate time, allowing you to test processes over time.
+The `TestClock` allows you to fixate time, allowing you to test processes without worrying about the current time changing under you.